 "A Conversation with John Fairey" keynotes our Preservation Weekend 2012, held at the Chicago Botanic Garden.

-The Foundation purchases Yucca Do Nursery, with its greenhouses, offices, residence, and parking area providing support facilities for the garden.
+The Foundation purchases the Yucca Do Nursery property, with its greenhouses, offices, residence, and parking area providing support facilities for the garden.

 The original residence is converted into an art gallery under the design guidance of Grace Riggan.

 Architect Gerald Maffei designs a new residential wing and new office for the garden.